 Port Wine Cellar Comparison: Which Lodge Should You Visit?

+As a former sommelier at The Yeatman, I've toured every cellar in Gaia multiple times, some dozens of times over fifteen years.
 Vila Nova de Gaia is home to dozens of port lodges, each with its own approach to the tasting experience.
 Some are polished and museum-like; others feel like stepping into a working cellar untouched by time.
-After visiting all five of Gaia's most popular lodges — Graham's, Taylor's, Sandeman, Calem, and Ferreira — here's how they stack up.
+If you want the most comprehensive experience, book a Port Wine Lodges Tour with 7 Tastings, it covers three lodges and seven different ports in one guided afternoon, the most efficient way to compare them side by side.
+After visiting all five of Gaia's most popular lodges, Graham's, Taylor's, Sandeman, Calem, and Ferreira, here's how they stack up.

-✓ 10+ lodges compared ✓ Viator partner since 2026 ✓ Honest reviews you can trust
+✓ 10+ lodges compared ✓ Honest reviews you can trust

 Short on Time?
 Here's the Verdict

-• Best overall for wine lovers: Graham's — the deepest, most educational tasting with a stunning terrace view.
+• Top overall for wine lovers: Graham's, the deepest, most educational tasting with a striking terrace view.

-• Best on a budget: Calem — cheapest standard tour at €18, with the option to add a Fado performance.
+• Top budget pick: Cálem, most affordable standard tour at €18, with the option to add a Fado performance.

 All prices are per person in euros (€) and based on standard guided tour tickets purchased on-site or online in 2026.
 Duration includes the guided tour plus tasting.